 Dear JAT members

-The guidelines are that your essay should please be up to 600 words in English or up to 1800 characters in Japanese.
-The essay should also have a title and your name (including how to pronounce it).
+Essays should please be up to 600 words in English or up to 1800 characters in Japanese for the body of the essay.
+The essay should also have a title and your name.
+Your name may be in either English or Japanese—preferably in the same language as your essay—but should show the reading in either case.
 In no case may the essay exceed two printed pages.
-(This is something that will be obvious when it is laid out.
-We will ask you to trim it if it runs over.)
-The deadline is August 1.
+(This is something that will be obvious at step 4, when we will ask you to trim it if it runs over.)